Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 - Betty Boop is one example of a popular pinup girl tattoo that is done as a cartoon.
 Cartoon pinups offer a softer side to the mystique of the pinup girl design.

-- Another popular choice is zombie and vampire pinup girls.
+- Zombie and vampire pinup girls are also popular choices.
 Such designs give the design a darker, less playful side.
 One example of this style is a devil pinup girl.

 - Traditional pinup girl tattoos display many different costumes and pieces of clothing.
 For example, some have the girl dressed in a mechanic outfit.
 She may be portrayed with a classic muscle car or working on the engine of a car.
 One popular design for sailors was a pinup girl dressed in a sailor outfit.
 You'll also see the girl in a hula or Hawaiian dress.
 In such designs, the pinup girl may be portrayed with flowers, volcanoes, or on a beach.